-Personally I prefer the head only so I can use different cabs depending on venue but I can definitely see the appeal of putting one of these combos in a flight case and just forget about it.
+Personally, I prefer the head only so I can use different cabs depending on the venue but I can definitely see the appeal of putting one of these combos in a flight case and just forget about it.

 The are so many ways to tweak the Mark V you could literally have a new experience every time!

-The Maz come as Jr and Sr, it’s EL84’s in both (twice as many in Sr) so if you like that power amp sound (also in Mesa Lonestar and Fender Champ) then the Maz might be the ultimate.
+The Maz come as Jr and Sr, it’s EL84’s in both (twice as many in the Sr) so if you like that power amp sound (also in Mesa Lonestar and Fender Champ) then the Maz might be the ultimate choice.

-The Maz Jr is 18w and according to many purists an 18w EL84 equipped amp is the Holy grail.
+The Maz Jr is 18w and according to many purists, the Holy Grail when it comes to 18w EL84 equipped amps.

 If you are shopping for an amp and never tried the EL84 sound you are missing out.
-No doubt, you need to try this before you put your hard earned cash down on a new amp.
+No doubt, you need to try this before you decide on your next purchase.

-Well, the ac30 is the original, one of those amps that everyone else compared their creations to, so if you want to get to the source, this is it.
-The older the better but also more likely to blow up…
+But the AC30 is the original, one of those amps that everyone else compared their creations to, so if you want to get to the source, this is it.
+The older, the better but also more likely to blow up…

 Marshall JTM 45

 Temperamental to say the least!
-The JTM 45 is certainly iconic and if you get a good one, it might be the best amp you ever played through.
+The JTM 45 is certainly iconic and if you get a good one, it might be the best amp you ever played.
 However, some JTM’s do not sound good at all, why?

-Boutique amp makers of today are no doubt winging their hands as they proclaim they can make one that will sound great, but really, you do want the original, don’t you?
+Boutique amp makers of today are no doubt wringing their hands as they proclaim they can make one that will sound great, but really, you do want the original, don’t you?

-Using KT66 or in the really early models, 5881 valves in later models, the JTM 45 was based on the Fender Bassman and later on paved the way for Clapton‘s early favorite, the “Bluesbreaker”, another classic Marshall amp.
+Using KT66 in the really early models, 5881 valves in later models, the JTM 45 was based on the Fender Bassman and later on paved the way for Clapton‘s early favourite, the “Bluesbreaker”, another classic Marshall amp.

 DR Z Carmen Ghia

-This is my personal favorite, two knobs, 18 watts, I dare you to try this super simple amp and justify why you would buy anything else.
+This is my personal favourite, two knobs, 18 watts, I dare you to try this super simple amp and justify why you would buy anything else.

 Maybe you don’t want the sound I want, maybe you do.
 I’ve tried hundreds of amps in my days and for some reason, the Carmen Ghia is my choice, it’s just perfect.

-Personally, I would get the head and use an EVM 12L speaker, but hey, that’s just me…
+Personally, I like the head and use it with an EVM 12L speaker, but hey, that’s just me…